JuulSchnitzler/Control-Dataset/Blog_Post.md

             y = 0
     ```
 2. **Random Test Set**
-   A test set `test_random` is created using the same distribution as the taining data.
+   A test set `test_random` is created using the same distribution as the training data.
 It provides a baseline for evaluating the effect of monotonic transformations.

 3. **Near-Split Test Set**
    A test set `test_near` is created by sampling `X1` and `X2` independently from a uniform distribution over [4.9, 5.1], so that `X1 + X2` is likely to fall close to the split at `X1 + X2 = 10`.